gordnzhou/genshin-wish-simulator/README.md

 - I want to wish for characters/weapons, and add them to my collection
 - I want to view a list of characters/weapons I've obtained so far
 - I want to add and spend currency used for making wishes
-- I want to be able to wish from multiple types of banners (each with different character/weapon pools)
+- I want to be able to view information about each character/weapon
+- (ex. name, element, weapon type)